Azure-Samples/smartbulkcopy/README.md

 [Create a Database Snapshot](https://docs.microsoft.com/en-us/sql/relational-databases/databases/create-a-database-snapshot-transact-sql?view=sql-server-2017)

-Or database is set to be in Read-Only mode:
+Or that the database is set to be in Read-Only mode:

 [Setting the database to READ_ONLY](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-set-options?view=sql-server-2017#b-setting-the-database-to-read_only)